Apply by: 16 October 2023 | To start: 30 October 2023

-This Module provides students with opportunities to develop a conceptual and theoretical background in leadership, and to develop leadership competencies in themselves and others.
+This module provides you with opportunities to develop a conceptual and theoretical background in leadership, and to develop leadership competencies in yourselves and others.
 It covers areas such as leadership style, followership, ethical and responsible leadership, gender and leadership, and cross-cultural leadership.
-Over the course of this module, students can gain an in-depth understanding and appreciation of the impact interpersonal skills have on leadership effectiveness.
-With an applied focus, the module requires students to reflect on and apply theories and techniques to their personal real-world context in order to enhance their leadership practice.
+Over the course of this module, you will gain an in-depth understanding and appreciation of the impact interpersonal skills have on leadership effectiveness.
+With an applied focus, the module requires you to reflect on and apply theories and techniques to your personal real-world context in order to enhance your leadership practice.

 International Marketing Planning